nightingaleproject/vrdr-dotnet/doc/Messaging.md

 ...
 ```

-The `DeathRecordSubmission` constructor will extract information from the supplied `DeathRecord` to populate the corresponding message property values (`StateIdentifier`, `CertificateNumber`, `NCHSIdentifier`) automatically.
+The `DeathRecordSubmission` constructor will extract information from the supplied `DeathRecord` to populate the corresponding message property values (`StateAuxiliaryIdentifier`, `CertificateNumber`, `NCHSIdentifier`) automatically.

 ### Extract Death Record